NOTICE: Cannabis Cannot be a Prize

 Monte Carlo is a charitable gaming event, often called a “casino night”, where participants can play blackjack and wheel of fortune games.
 These events are generally used as entertainment in conjunction with another event.
 There is a limit of four blackjack tables and there can be any number of wheel of fortune games at the event.

 Only charitable and religious organizations can hold a Monte Carlo event.
-The LGCA licenses these types of organizations to conduct sports drafts in accordance with Section 207(1)(b) of the Criminal Code (Canada).
+The LGCA licenses these types of organizations to conduct Monte Carlo events in accordance with Section 207(1)(b) of the Criminal Code (Canada).
 If your organization has never been licensed, you must submit background information about your organization to determine your eligibility.